 For proposal submission, the astronomer should estimate the total telescope time required for the observing program.
 The ETC should be used to compute the integration times.
-When applying for telescope time, please remember to add the overheads described in Section 10.
+When applying for telescope time, please remember to add the overheads described in Section 9 (also automatically computed in P2PP).
 In service mode, observations are executed with observing blocks of at most 1-hour duration.
 An observing programme must therefore take this constraint into account at Phase 1.